 View Cart or Check Out

-Begin every braid by making sure hair is as smooth as possible and entirely free of even the smallest tangles.
+Begin every braid by making sure hair is as smooth as possible and entirely free of even the smallest tangles (check out The Ultimate Guide to Removing Knots to learn how to do this safely).
 Comb it with a wide-tooth comb until the comb moves easily through all the hair, then divide it into small sections and comb it with a finer-tooth comb to be sure all knots have been removed.
 Even small knots will cause you problems down the road.
-If you have very long hair, be sure to comb the unbraided hair routinely as you work, including the ends of the sections of hair that have already been braided.
-Before beginning to braid, be sure to remove any rings or bracelets that have prongs or catches that might get caught in hair, and make sure your fingernails are filed smoothly, as snagging your hair can easily undo all your work.
+If you have very long hair, be sure to comb the unbraided hair routinely as you work, including the ends of the sections that have already been braided.
+Before beginning be sure to remove any rings or bracelets that have prongs or catches that might get caught in hair, and make sure your fingernails are filed smoothly, as snagging can easily undo all your work.

 Basic English Braids